Cooking with breast milk: what you need to know about storage & baby-safe reheating

 A baby being fed purees mixed with warm breast milk while sitting in a high chair.

 Simply mix a bit of breast milk into any puree being offered.
-Transfer the breast milk-enhanced puree to a baby-friendly bowl and serve it to your little one, or preload it on a spoon for them to self-feed.
+Transfer the breast milk-enhanced puree to a baby-friendly bowl and spoon-feed it to your little one, or preload it on a spoon for them to self-feed.

 Milk substitute